 Medications for Sciatic Pain

-As with most back pain, doctors are often reluctant to prescribe medications to help with the pain of sciatica.
+As with most back pain, doctors are often reluctant to prescribe medications to treat sciatica.
 Studies of sciatic patients have had mixed results, with no one medication clearly helping more than another.

 I am not a doctor, but I have had extensive experience with sciatica (nearly 30 years) and these medications.
 These days I'm mostly sciatic-pain-free with targeted stretches and physical therapy.
-I still have a handful of painful days each year, but not the continuing agony I once had.
+I still have a handful of painful days each year, but I no experience the continuing agony I once had.

 What is sciatica?